 The entire local community is invited and encouraged to experience the NanoDays at Penn State activities firsthand.
 There is something for everyone!
-For Children: The Discovery Space of Central PA children’s science museum will host two special activity days.
-Kids will imagine what the world might look like if we could build an elevator to space!
-Other activities include making bracelets that change color in the sun and a story time reading of Dr. Seuss’s Horton Hears a Who!
-For Educators: At the Nanotechnology Teacher Workshop, K-12 educators will explore how nature inspires new science, investigate new nano products and materials, and learn about the future careers available to their students.
-For the Community: The public is invited to attend a Science Café discussion and discover how solving global challenges, like eradicating malaria, sometimes yields answers to more local concerns, like preventing a chance encounter with bed bugs!
-Attendees will also learn about nano-scale concepts that have evolved into nano-products that are available to consumers in the marketplace.
+For Children: The Discovery Space of Central PA children’s science museum will host a special activity day.
+Kids will explore the miniscule world of atoms, molecules, and nanoscale forces via fun hands-on activities with connections to current research.
+For K-12 Educators: At the Nanotechnology Teacher Workshop, K-12 educators will explore how nature inspires new science, investigate new nano products and materials, and learn about the future careers available to their students.
+For the Academic Research Community: At the weekly Millennium Cafe, researchers will learn about educational resources and outreach opportunities available through the Nanoscale Informal Science Education Network (NISE Net) and the Penn State MRSEC, as well as hear personal testimonies about the benefits and importance of volunteering to participate.

 For more information about NanoDays, please contact Kristin Dreyer at 814-863-1665 or by email at firstname.lastname@example.org